ronkeizer/vpc/README.md

 vpc
 ===

-Create visual predictive checks, a commonly used diagnostic plot in pharmacometrics, in R. So without the use of NONMEM, PsN, and Xpose.
+Create visual predictive checks, a commonly used diagnostic plot in pharmacometrics, in R, without the use of NONMEM, PsN, and Xpose.
 This approach is more flexible, more easily customizable, and faster than the NONMEM+PsN+Xpose approach.

-To be supplied:
+To be supplied to function:

 -  observed data
 -  binning strategy
--  structural model with parameter estimates / distributions (Alternatively, you can also supply a simulation data file, e.g. from NONMEM).

-The module will:

--  simulate data based on the model and parameter distributions, either from point estimates or from uncertainty / posterior distributions
+-  function to simulate data (i.e. a structural model with parameter estimates / distributions), **OR**
--  stratify if requested
--  compile aggregated data (binned)
--  create VPC plot using ggplot2, or return a dataset that can be used for plotting
+-  a simulation data file, e.g. from NONMEM or any other simulation software

-## Installation
+## Installation and example

     library("devtools")
-    install_github("vpc", "ronkeizer")
+    install_github("ronkeizer/vpc")
+    library(vpc)
+    ?vpc